parallaxinc/BlocklyProp/README.md

 Requirements and setup
 ----------------------

-BlocklyProp is written to on a modern linux system.
+BlocklyProp is written to run on a modern linux system.
 It requires:

 * Tomcat 7 or higher